There may be help available if you are a student.

 If you do not qualify for a Council Tax exemption or discount you may be entitled to Council Tax Reduction.

-Full time students can only claim UC in very limited circumstances and only if not entitled to an SDP within the last month:
+Full time students can only claim UC in very limited circumstances:

 - You are responsible for a child.
 You must have a child under 16, or 16-19 in full-time non-advanced education.